TobikoData/sqlmesh/docs/concepts/glossary.md

 ## Data warehouse
 The repository that houses the single source of truth where data is stored, which is integrated from various sources.
 This repository, normally a relational database, is optimized for handling large volumes of data.

+## Direct Modification
+A change to a model's definition from the user instead of being inherited from an upstream dependency like [Indirect Modification](#indirect-modification).

 ## ELT
 Acronym for Extract, Load, and Transform.
 The process of retrieving data from various sources, loading it into a data warehouse, and then transforming it into a usable and reliable resource for data practitioners.